Affordable housing in Canada: National Housing Strategy

 The second National Housing Strategy (NHS) was launched in April 2024 with a budget of over CDN$82 billion.
 This included the 2024 Housing Accelerator Fund.

 The government's investment in social housing is seen as a critical step to address the pressing needs of low-income households and to reduce homelessness in Canada.
 However, lack of affordable housing is becoming an increasingly serious problem in many urban areas of the country, and government's policy like NHS that was supposed to increase affordable non-market housing is used as a tool for funding corporate developers to build market rental housing with low-interest loans without any obligations to ensure housing rights of the largely affected population through rental control measures, annually building affordable housing units through a percentage of their profit from using the low-interest loans or converting a certain percentage of their market housing units in a development to non-market housing units.

 As an unintended consequence in the process of providing affordable housing, NHS ended up supporting private developers for building market rental housing and turning Canadian homes into financial assets by generously providing low-interest loans.
 In 2023, the Canadian government's spending on housing was small, and only accounted 0.1% to 0.2% of the country's GDP.
 It is also projected to decrease as a proportion of GDP in the future.
 Critics have also observed that despite its establishment many years ago, there has been no comprehensive strategy or a significant implementation plan for the creation of dedicated non-market housing.

 The Canada Mortgage and Housing Corporation (CMHC) is one of the main federal organizations responsible for administering the various programs and initiatives of NHS.
 It was supposed to efficiently administer seed funding, co-investment fund, the innovation fund, the federal lands initiative, and rental construction financing, as well as expanding the mortgage loan insurance to include market properties and flexibilities for affordable housing.

-On November 21, the 2023 Fall Economic Statement announced the renaming of the National Housing Co-Investment Fund (NHCF).
-The program is now known as the Affordable Housing Fund.
-It includes an additional $1 billion in funding over 3 years, starting in 2025-26, to build more affordable housing.